dwave-examples/simple-ocean-programs/Exploring_Pegasus/README.md

 Here we describe each program in this directory.
-Note that although these programs are not running any problems on the QPU, they will require a token that has access to an Advantage solver.
+Note that although these programs are not running any problems on the QPU, they will require a token that has access to an Advantage solver since the query the properties of the online solvers.

 #### `get_props.py`

-Prints to the command-line the properties of the online system that uses the Pegasus topology.
+Prints the properties of the online system that uses the Pegasus topology.

 #### `get_available_qubits.py`